djeada/Statistics-Notes/notes/spatial_statistics/point_processes.md

 - territorial animals avoiding one another;
 - plants competing for local resources.

-These are different scientific mechanisms.
+These mechanisms have different scientific interpretations.

 ![Same visual clustering, different mechanisms](../../assets/spatial_statistics/point_processes/02_intensity_vs_interaction.png)

 #### Main lesson

-A clustered-looking map does not by itself prove attraction among events.
+A clustered-looking map does not by itself show attraction among events.

-First model or account for $\lambda(s)$.
+First model or otherwise account for $\lambda(s)$.

 This is the point-process analogue of separating a spatial mean trend from residual dependence in geostatistics.

----

-## 8. The homogeneous Poisson process
+## The homogeneous Poisson process

-The homogeneous Poisson point process is the standard reference model for **complete spatial randomness (CSR)** in a homogeneous window.
+The homogeneous Poisson point process is the standard reference model for **complete spatial randomness (CSR)** under homogeneous intensity.

-It has three important properties.
+It has three key properties.

-### Property 1: Poisson counts
+### Poisson counts

 For a region $B$,

 $$
 N(B)
 \sim
-\operatorname{Poisson}(\lambda|B|).
+\mathrm{Poisson}(\lambda|B|).
 $$

-### Property 2: independent disjoint counts
+### independent disjoint counts

 If